microsoft/DurableFunctionsMonitor/README.md

 [<img alt="Visual Studio Marketplace Installs" src="https://img.shields.io/visual-studio-marketplace/i/DurableFunctionsMonitor.DurableFunctionsMonitor?label=VsCode%20extension%20installs">](https://marketplace.visualstudio.com/items?itemName=DurableFunctionsMonitor.durablefunctionsmonitor) [<img src="https://img.shields.io/docker/pulls/scaletone/durablefunctionsmonitor"/>](https://hub.docker.com/r/scaletone/durablefunctionsmonitor) [<img alt="Nuget" src="https://img.shields.io/nuget/dt/DurableFunctionsMonitor.DotNetBackend?label=NuGet%20downloads">](https://www.nuget.org/profiles/durablefunctionsmonitor)

+DISCLAIMER: this is NOT an official Microsoft product (read: the maintainers are NOT being paid or rewarded for doing this).
+Please, do not expect any "ETAs" or any immediate response.
+We are merely doing our best.
+Hope for your understanding.

 ## How to use

 You can run this tool: